mickyco94/vscode-xresources-theme/README.md

 ## Extension Settings

-This extension contributes the following setting:
+This extension contributes the following settings:

 - `xresourcesTheme.autoUpdate`: enable/disable the auto update of the theme provided by this extension
+- `xresourcesTheme.xresourcesPath`: path to the Xresources file

 ## Troubleshooting